PhD 2005 ICNC (Interdisciplinary center for neural computation), Hebrew University of Jerusalem

 Short bio sketch:

 Amir is an internationally acclaimed brain scientist with 15 years of experience in the field of brain plasticity and multisensory integration.
 He has a particular interest in visual rehabilitation.
-He is an Associate Professor at the Department of Medical Neurobiology at the Hebrew University and the ELSC brain center, PhD in Computational Neuroscience (ICNC, Hebrew University) and Postdoctoral and Instructor of Neurology (Harvard Medical School).
+He is an Associate Professor at the Department of Medical Neurobiology at the Hebrew University and the ELSC brain center, He is an Adjoint research Professor in the Sorbonne Universités UPMC Univ Paris 06, Institut de la Vision.
+He holds a PhD in Computational Neuroscience (ICNC, Hebrew University) and Postdoctoral and Instructor of Neurology (Harvard Medical School).
 He won several international awards and fellowships such as The Krill Prize for Excellence in Scientific Research, the Wolf Foundation (2011), The international Human Frontiers Science Program Organization Post docatoral fellowship and later a Career Development award (2004, 2009), the JSMF Scholar Award in Understanding Human Cognition (2011), and was recently selected as a European Research Council (ERC) fellow (2013).

 1. Large scale brain plasticity

 * Understanding the neuronal basis of multisensory integration